-After taking the hour journey into the city, we arrived at the Conrad Tokyo to check-in.
-Hands down the most luxurious hotel we’ve ever stay at, and the most wonderful service.
+After taking the hour journey into the city, we arrived at the Conrad Tokyo to check in.
+Hands down the most luxurious hotel we’ve ever stayed at, and the most wonderful service.
 Now, if you haven’t realized I like to plan and be prepared, so when I couldn’t book my Disneyland tickets online it made me panic a bit.
-So after checking in we scurried over to the Disney Store Shibuya to purchase our tickets.
+So after checking in we scurried over to the Disney Store in Shibuya to purchase our tickets.
 Arriving at the cutest Disney store we quickly got to the 3rd floor where the ticket counter is located.
 Tickets were extremely easy to purchase and the Cast Members were very friendly.
-With the tickets in hand we explored a bit of Shibuya before heading back to our hotel to rest after a long day.
+With the tickets in hand, we explored a bit of Shibuya before heading back to our hotel to rest after a long day.

 Day 2: Tokyo Disneyland

 Jungle Cruise was a highlight in Adventureland and I especially loved the little food area by China Voyager, it felt like a small market.
-Unlike Disneyland Anaheim, the train at Tokyo Disneyland only goes around 2 lands but still worth a ride with great photo ops.
-We also made sure to catch a showing of Country Bear Theater since it’s no longer at the Anaheim park.
-When we needed a short break we stopped off at Camp Woodchuck Kitchen in Westernland which has balcony seating that over looks the river.
-There’s not much to do in Critter Country besides Splash Mountain but I definitely suggest taking a peak or dining at Grandma Sara’s Kitchen.
+Unlike Disneyland Anaheim, the train at Tokyo Disneyland only goes around 2 lands but is still worth a ride with great photo ops.
+We also made sure to catch a showing of Country Bear Theater since it’s no longer at the Anaheim Park.
+When we needed a short break we stopped off at Camp Woodchuck Kitchen in Westernland which has balcony seating that overlooks the river.
+There’s not much to do in Critter Country beside Splash Mountain but I definitely suggest taking a peak or dining at Grandma Sara’s Kitchen.

-After we grabbed a few Spring Rolls we made our way to Tomorrowland to use our fastpass for Monster’s, which is similar to Buzz Lightyear’s Astro Blasters just without the points.
-After exploring Monstropolis we grabbed a bite to eat at Plazma Ray’s Diner and Pan Galactic Pizza Port which has a awesome little show above the ordering window.
+After we grabbed a few Spring Rolls we made our way to Tomorrowland to use our FastPass for Monsters, which is similar to Buzz Lightyear’s Astro Blasters just without the points.
+After exploring Monstropolis we grabbed a bite to eat at Plazma Ray’s Diner and Pan Galactic Pizza Port which has an awesome little show above the ordering window.

 Day 3: Tokyo Disney Sea

-Tower of Terror is awesomely themed with my favorite Imagineer, Joe Rohde playing a roll as the main character, Harrison Hightower.
+Tower of Terror is awesomely themed with my favorite Imagineer, Joe Rohde playing a role as the main character, Harrison Hightower.
 The Cast Members were extremely nice and gave us a history sheet in English.
 While in the area we made sure to get the Alien Mochi and flavored popcorn to continue our snaking quest.
-The theater shows in the park are very popular and either have longs lines or have a lottery system to view them so we skipped over those.
-Instead we took our time strolling through shops and taking in the amazing atmosphere to end our day.
+The theater shows in the park are very popular and either have long lines or have a lottery system to view them so we skipped over those.
+Instead, we took our time strolling through shops and taking in the amazing atmosphere to end our day.

 Day 4: Both Parks!